OpenZeppelin/nile-rs/README.md

     ✅ Transaction status: AcceptedOnL2
     ```

-    Note the `-t` flag for tracking the status.
+    Notice the `-t` flag for tracking the status.

 9. Query the contract to get current the balance.